snipsco/snips-skill-respeaker/README.md

 # snips-skill-respeaker

-This skill controls the RGB LED on the respeakr mic hat.
+This skill controls the RGB LED on the respeaker mic hat.

 ## Support